folio-org/mod-source-record-storage/README.md

 ## Database schemas

 The mod-source-record-storage module uses relational approach and Liquibase to define database schemas.
-It contains a non-tenant (`source_record_storage_config`) database schema for storing module config data not related to tenants.
-This module schema is created at the time of module initialization.

 Database schemas are described in Liquibase scripts using XML syntax.
 Every script file should contain only one "databaseChangeLog" that consists of at least one "changeset" describing the operations on tables.